SheffieldML/GPy/doc/tuto_GP_regression.rst

     GP regression model before optimization of the parameters.
 The shaded region corresponds to 95% confidence intervals (ie +/- 2 standard deviation).

 The default values of the kernel parameters may not be relevant for the current data (for example, the confidence intervals seems too wide on the previous figure).
-A common approach is find the values of the parameters that maximize the likelihood of the data.
+A common approach is to find the values of the parameters that maximize the likelihood of the data.
 There are two steps for doing that with GPy:

 * Constrain the parameters of the kernel to ensure the kernel will always be a valid covariance structure (For example, we don\'t want some variances to be negative!).
 * Run the optimization